Isanlu

 Isanlu is a town in Kogi State.
 It is the headquarters of Yagba East local government area of Kogi State in the south western part of Nigeria.
 The current Agbana of Isanlu is Ọbá Moses Babatunde Etombi.

 Culture

 Isanlu is the political, social, and cultural center of the Yagba East, Mopa-Muro, and Yagba West local government areas.
-It is mainly populated by the indigenous Okun people.
+It is mainly populated by the indigenous Yagba/Ekiti people.

 Economy

 Isanlu is populated by mainly farmers, and a few traders.
 This is mainly because of lack of infrastructure and development in the town.